Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf0_preword.md

 privilege in regards to some appearances and stuff like silhouette proportions etc so I do not feel fully competent/comfortable in say making a guide for level
-3. There are still some ways in which testosterone has indeed scarred my body in ways I am not happy in, but it could have been worse anyways, and I am only one body type either way.
-That category will effectively be a work in progress until there are significant contributions from trans feminine people with different lived experiences proportions etc.
+3. There are still some ways in which testosterone has indeed scarred my body in ways I am not happy in, but it could have been more anyways, and I am only one body type either way.
+That category will effectively be a work in progress until there are significant contributions from trans feminine people with different lived experiences proportions etc. I still have some contents included there as I have tried to help/work with transfem friends of mine to find types of clothing that suit them better, but either way I would not consider that section "solid advice" until I hear from or get contributions from trans girlies with all sorts of body types, as ultimately I only live life with my silhouette.

 ## Warning: common things to avoid